boomanaiden154/gsoc2022-notes/june/14/llvm-test-suite-perf-counters.md

 everything running by running the container in a privileged state (passing `--privileged` to `docker run`), or by setting a custom SECCOMP policy that enables the necessary syscalls.

+### Getting other perf counters

+Finding out all of the available performance counters for an existing system is not always trivial, at least just from reading documentation.
+The most effective method that I have found is to take the [libpfm4](https://github.com/wcohen/libpfm4) sources, building all of them with a simple `make` command, and then running the `showevtinfo` example.
+This will output all of the different performance counters available for your specific platform along with some descriptions of what each performance counter measures.